zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     az account list --output table
     ```

-    > **NOTE**: If you have multiple Azure subscriptions, and the account you are using for this hands-on lab is not your default account, you may need to run `az account set -s <your-subscription-id>` after running the command above to set the appropriate account for the following Azure CLI commands, replacing `<your-subscription-id>` with the appropriate value from the output list above.
+    > **Note**: If you have multiple Azure subscriptions, and the account you are using for this hands-on lab is not your default account, you may need to run `az account set -s <your-subscription-id>` after running the command above to set the appropriate account for the following Azure CLI commands, replacing `<your-subscription-id>` with the appropriate value from the output list above.

 5. In the output table, locate the subscription you are using for this hands-on lab, and copy the SubscriptionId value into a text editor, such as Notepad, for use below.